Naval Air Station Patuxent River: Rehabilitation of rail line

-A lack of transportation in Saint Mary's County led the Navy to acquire and revitalize a branchline called the Washington, Brandywine and Point Lookout Railroad (aka "The Farmers' Railroad") from Brandywine to Mechanicsville, Maryland, in June 1942 and build an extension south from Mechanicsville to the air station.
+A lack of transportation in Saint Mary's County led the Navy to acquire and revitalize a branchline called the Washington, Brandywine and Point Lookout Railroad, aka "The Farmers' Railroad", from Brandywine to Mechanicsville, Maryland, in June 1942 and build an extension south from Mechanicsville to the air station.
 Known as the U.S. Government Railroad, the rail line was steam-powered and operated south of Brandywine for exclusive official use until 1954, when the Pennsylvania Railroad assumed operation of the line.
-Rail service ended in 1965, and the line was subsequently scrapped, although the right-of-way is still very visible.
+Rail service ended in 1965, and the line was scrapped, although the right-of-way is still very visible.

 Extension of highway

 A highway extension to the new air station was required by the project—250,000 tons of material were transported by either truck or water routes during a year of construction.

 Construction boom town

 Employing some 7,000 at its peak of construction, the area had a Gold Rush "boom town" feel as local residents were joined by workers from all over the country, eager to get on the high-paying jobs on station.